-- (i) Report the - (1) total annual quantity of C_2F_6 emissions, expressed in tonnes (t); and - (2) weight fraction of C2F6 to CF4 or selected from Table 5-2, expressed in kilograms of C2F6/kilograms of CF4. - (j) Report the total annual quantity of emissions from SF6 used as a cover gas, expressed in tonnes (t). - (k) Report the total annual quantity of liquid aluminium production, expressed in tonnes (t).

-- (a) Quantify emissions using the GGQM in section 5A of the GGQR. - (b) Any person subject to this method who operates a facility with stacks monitored by CEMS may use the annual emissions data from CEMS to report the emissions under sections ON.72(a) to (f).
+- (i) Report the - (1) total annual quantity of C2F6 emissions, expressed in tonnes (t); and - (2) weight fraction of C2F6 to CF4 or selected from Table 5-2, expressed in kilograms of C2F6/kilograms of CF4. - (j) Report the total annual quantity of emissions from SF6 used as a cover gas, expressed in tonnes (t). - (k) Report the total annual quantity of liquid aluminium production, expressed in tonnes (t). - (I) Any person subject to this method who operates a facility with stacks monitored by CEMS may use the annual emissions data from CEMS to report the emissions under sections ON.72(a) to (f).
 This shall not include the emissions information specified for CEMS in ON.20.
 The person shall indicate where CEMS is being used to calculate emissions.